jpjpjp/bot-test-framework-example/README.md

 ## Preparing the bot for testing.

-This project includes a submodule webex-bot-node which provides a node based Webex Teams bot based on the [sparkbotstarter project] (https://github.com/valgaze/sparkbotstarter), which demonstrates how to create a simple bot using the node-flint bot framework.
+This project includes a submodule webex-bot-node which provides a simple bot built using the node-flint bot framework.
 Testing can work with any Webex Teams bot written in any framework where the developer has the ability to configure the address of the Webex API instance that the bot interacts with.
 We chose the webex-bot-node project since the spark-emulator and the postman test cases we use in this example all use node.js or javascript.

-If you prefer to write your bots using the [Botkit framework](https://botkit.ai/docs/readme-ciscospark.html), you can skip this step and use the [Webex Botkit Starter](https://github.com/jpjpjp/webex-bot-botkit) project instead.

-If you prefer to write your bots in python, you can skip this step and use the [Webex Python Starter](https://github.com/jpjpjp/webex-bot-python) project instead.
+Links to this a bot with same functionality, but built with Botkit and Python are listed in the next section.

 Preparing a bot for testing requires the following steps.
-These steps are already done for you for you in all of the sample starter bot projects, but you will need to do these to your own bot in order to run tests against it.
+These steps are already done for you for you in the sample bot that comes with this project, but you will need to do these to your own bot in order to run tests against it.
 The details of how this is done will differ depending on which bot framework you are using, and how you configure details such as the webhook URL and auth token for your bot.

 1) Configure the bot to use a token specified in the tokens.json file of webex-api-emulator project.
 In our sample we see the following line in [webex-bot-node/config.json](webex-bot-node/config.json):